simcesplatform/simcesplatform.github.io/markdown/energy_run-ev-charging-demo.md

                     }
                 ]

-## Running and checking the graphs on the server
+## Running the simulation and checking the graphs on remote server

-The simulation can be run using and application that is hosted in a server.
+The simulation can be run using an application that is hosted on a server.
 Simulation output can be displayed as graphs in the application.
 The application can be accessed using the following link: [`https://evc.tlt-cityiot.rd.tuni.fi/`](https://evc.tlt-cityiot.rd.tuni.fi/).
 The application portal requires user authentication.

+## Running the simulation and checking the graphs locally

+The application that is hosted on the server can also be run locally.
+Instructions to run the application locally can be found from the following link: [`https://github.com/EVCommunities/GUI`](https://github.com/EVCommunities/GUI).